 But once we’ve made that leap to the other side – once we’ve moved to where we thought the grass would be greener and where we’d be happy – we discover that it is no different.
 We start to wonder whether the grass is greener elsewhere.

 Focusing on things we don’t have is a recipe for disaster.
 It only leads to a miserable existence and causes us to forget what’s most important – and that’s what’s happening right now.
 As John Lennon once said: "Life is what happens to you while you’re busy making other plans."
-And that’s certainly true.
+And that’s undoubtedly true.

 "Focusing on things we don’t have is a recipe for disaster.
 It only leads to a miserable existence and causes us to forget what’s most important – and that’s what’s happening right now."

-Being mindful quietens the mind and brings us a sense of peace that no other quest for a "perfect life" could ever bring.
+Being mindful quietens the mind and brings us a sense of peace that no other quest for a "perfect life" could ever convey.
 Mindfulness helps you to appreciate life as it happens.
 It stops us from agonising over what might’ve been or what could be.
 It just brings us back to the present.

-Don’t get me wrong – opportunity is a marvellous thing and I only wish my great grandmother had the choices I enjoy today.
+Don’t get me wrong – opportunity is a marvellous thing, and I only wish my great grandmother had the choices I enjoy today.
 But I’m slowly coming to realise that she might’ve been just fine with her lifestyle.
 She was quite possibly happier than me.
-Her life was simple and perhaps there’s a clue in that.
+Her life was simple, and perhaps there’s a clue in that.
 Maybe the simple life is where we can all find peace.

 Yes, embrace everything that comes along.
 Yes, go out and see the world and enjoy everything this life has to offer.
 But whenever you feel yourself losing focus and wondering where you’ll be happy next, bring yourself back to the present, consider what you already have, look around you and enjoy the moments that are happening right now.